Date Published

 ❖ Collaboration with educational institutions

-Similarly, recruitment companies can also collaborate with the educational institutions such as high schools, colleges and universities to reach recent graduates and students for recruiting them through certain platforms such as internship, career fairs, or on-campus recruitment programs.
+Similarly, recruitment companies can also collaborate with educational institutions such as high schools, colleges and universities to reach recent graduates and students for recruiting them through certain platforms such as internships, career fairs, or on-campus recruitment programs.

 ❖ Participation in recognised youth employment programs